What Does a Speech-Language Pathologist Do?

 Personal goals, history and assessment results will be used to craft a custom-made treatment plan with clear objectives and expectations.

 Every person’s speech needs are unique to them.
 Our customized treatment plans work with each individual’s comfort and ability levels.
 Progress goals are determined together and are adjustable.
-Patient-focused therapy is only an appointment away.
-Schedule now.

 Call Albany ENT & Allergy Services at (518) 701-2085 for more information or to schedule an appointment.